Relationships are sources of joy, happiness, connection, fulfillment, stability and safety, but very often relationships are complicated.

 Couple relationships can be in particular difficult.
 They involve love, infatuations, sex, desire, jealousy, betrayal, insecurity, and when the communication is poor and partners carry within them unhealthy patterns of behaviours form their past it can become really hard to manage.

 Relationship issues are complex.
-They cross the border of social norms and indoctrination and involve commitment, responsibility, trust, love, respect, and many other values and expectations that are culturally conditioned and make a conflict resolution difficult.
+They cross the border of social norms and indoctrination and involve commitment, responsibility, trust, love, respect, and many other values and expectations that are culturally conditioned and make the conflict resolution difficult.

 The most difficult conflict you’ll have to handle will be however your internal life, the relationship you have with yourself.
 This will define the relationships you develop with others and the world around you.

 If you live your life by default and practice little or no awareness at all, your relationships might be just as troubled as an ocean storm.

 There will be times of awakening that will trigger identity confusion and a variety of negative emotions and, as a result of that, you might experience existential questions, depression, anxiety, low self-esteem, low sense of self-worth, lack of motivation, procrastination, self-harm, etc.

 The myths that “all troubles will be gone tomorrow”, or that “issues resolve by themselves” make the matters worse and add to the consequences you will have to face in the future.

 A good way to manage problems in a relationship is to acknowledge those problems and create time and space to sort them out.
 Don’t forget that at stake is your wellbeing, which is more important than any ego, ambition and principle in life.

 My wellbeing packages are very helpful in times of relationship struggles and have changed the lives of many people.

 To talk about a difficult relationship in your life, email me in strict confidence at: firstname.lastname@example.org, or schedule an initial phone chat.